JesusFernandoRios/codequiz/README.md

-# codequiz
+# Codequiz

 # Quiz
-- This quiz contains Javascript fundamental questions design to test the knowledge of aspiring web developers
+- This quiz contains Javascript fundamental questions designed to test the knowledge of aspiring web developers

 # Log 6/2/20
 - Created starter files for html, javascript and css.